Rydberg ion flywheel for quantum work storage

 For periodically changing detuning, we observe a pronounced maximum when $\Delta_{{{\rm max}}}$ meets the so-called anti-blockade condition $2\Delta + V_0/\hbar = 0$ \cite{at_ph_pa_2007, am_tho_2010, youn_bou_2018, fes_lo_niko_2022, ma_ma_le_2022}.
 The transition between ground and double excited state of the working medium is then resonant with the laser during the second stroke of the protocol, which leads to a strong increase of $s_{nn}$, see Fig.~\ref{model}(c).
 Leaving the anti-blockade regime in the first stroke by changing the detuning so that $\Delta\ll \Delta_{{{\rm max}}}$ leads to a sharp decay in the double excitation probability due to spontaneous decay.
 As a result, $s_{nn}$ develops a large oscillation amplitude, which gives rise to a large charging rate.

 By contrast, if the system is driven through the Rabi frequency of the laser, the anti-blockade regime features a dip in the energy of the flywheel.
 This observation can be explained by considering the three relevant eigenstates, $\Ket{\downarrow\downarrow}$, $\Ket{\uparrow\uparrow}$ and $\Ket{S}\propto \Ket{\downarrow\uparrow}+\Ket{\uparrow\downarrow}$, of the reduced mean-field Hamiltonian $\tilde{H}^0_{{{\rm el}}}= \hbar\Delta\sum_{k=1}^2 n_k + V_0 n_1 n_2$; the anti-symmetric superposition of the single excited states does not couple to the laser due to the permutation symmetry of $\tilde{H}_{{{\rm el}}}$.
-If the anti-blockade condition is met, the ground and the double-excited state degenerate.
+If the anti-blockade condition is met, the state $\Ket{\downarrow\downarrow}$ and the state $\Ket{\uparrow\uparrow}$ are both ground states of the Hamiltonian $\tilde{H}^0_{{{\rm el}}}$.
 The superpositions $\Ket{D} \propto \Ket{\downarrow\downarrow} - \Ket{\uparrow\uparrow}$ and $\Ket{B} \propto \Ket{\downarrow\downarrow} + \Ket{\uparrow\uparrow}$ then correspond to a dark and a bright state of the system, respectively \cite{rao_mol_2013}.
-Since neither of these states depends on $\Omega$, the dark state becomes a stable fixed point of the dynamics, in which the working medium is effectively trapped; note that such a fixed point does not exist if the anti-blockade condition is periodically lifted by changing the detuning.
+Since neither of these states depends on $\Omega$, the dark state becomes a stable fixed point of the dynamics, in which the working medium is effectively trapped; note that such a fixed point does not exist if the anti-blockade condition is periodically lifted by changing the detuning and the emergence of this dark-state has no classical counterpart.
 This mechanism suppresses the oscillation amplitude of $s_{nn}$, and thus the charging rate.
 We note that the above argument, though covering the dominant physical process, does not account for spontaneous decay or the modulation of the electronic Hamiltonian through the position of the flywheel.
 Therefore, we still expect the charging rate to remain finite if the anti-blockade condition is met, as our simulations show.

 \textbf{Concluding perspectives.}-- In this work, we have analyzed a minimal yet realistic model of an integrated thermal machine based on laser-driven Rydberg ions.
 The electronic degrees of freedom of the ions provide a working medium for a thermodynamic cycle, here mimicked through periodic variations of external control parameters.
 Their translational degrees of freedom, on the other hand, act as a flywheel storing the generated work output.
 To what extent this output is accessible to secondary devices will depend on the specifics of the coupling mechanism.
 If arbitrary unitary transformations can be applied to extract work from the flywheel, the maximal accessible energy is given by its \emph{ergotropy} \cite{alla_ba_nieu_2004}, which, in the mean-field regime, is, up to a constant shift \cite{erg}, equivalent to the internal energy plotted in Fig.~\ref{excit}.